daren-thomas/daren-thomas.github.io/_drafts/cea-plugins.md

 title: Writing your own CEA plugins
 ---

 The CityEnergyAnalyst consists of a core set of tools and visualizations of the output of those tools.
-This article is about extending that set with your own.
-To do that, you need to write a CEA plugin.
+This article is about extending that set with your own tools and your own visualizations.
+To do that, you'll need to write a CEA plugin.

+## Anatomy of a CEA plugin

+A CEA plugin is made up of the following elements:

+- a description of tools and the parameters they accept (`scripts.yml`)

+- a definition of those parameters - default values, descriptions, types etc. (`default.config`)

+- a definition of the input and output files defined by the plugin (`schemas.yml`)

+- a description of the plots (`plots.yml`)

+## A Walkthrough of the CEA plugin template

+## Publishing your plugin

+## Registering a CEA plugin with the CEA

+---

 - overview

 - what can be changed / added / extended?

 - the plugin template

+  * subclassing CeaPlugin
   - scripts.yml
   - schemas.yml
   - plots.yml
   - default.config

 - how does all this stuff relate to the CEA itself?

 - the nitty gritty (what to do if the simple plugin is not enough?)

+Building a CEA plugin includes getting into the mindset of how the CEA itself is built.

+- Explain how the underscores work

+Anatomy of a CEA Plugin

+Overview of what a CEA Plugin can do

+- note: it doesn't have to do all!